d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 Authors: [Nishi Davidson](https://github.com/d-nishi) and [Sean Gillespie](https://github.com/swgillespie)
 Date: 05/16/2019

-In this blog we will discuss how to use Pulumi SDKs to integrate continuous delivery with GitLab tools for your Kubernetes workloads on Amazon EKS.
-Technically this entire flow of work should work on any Kubernetes cluster aka Azure AKS and Google's GKE.
+In this blog, we will work through an example that shows how to use Pulumi SDKs to enable GitLab based continuous delivery with your Kubernetes workloads on Amazon EKS.
+This entire flow should work seamlessly on any Kubernetes cluster aka Azure AKS and Google's GKE.

 ## Prerequisites